 The game of miniature golf took a hit during the Great Depression, as people couldn’t afford to play.
 It stayed stagnant until 1938 when the Taylor brothers began to build their own miniature golf courses, but also started adding landscaping, and eye-catching obstacles such as windmills, and castles.
 By the early 1940’s, Joe and Bob Taylor were in the business of building miniature golf courses and supplying obstacles to companies, and were even sent overseas to entertain soldiers in WWII and Korea.

 Fast forward to the miniature golf courses of today, and it has become a favourite family and friends pastime.

 Dinosaur Adventure Golf, Clifton Hill, Niagara Falls

-Clifton Hill’s Dinosaur Adventure Golf is a prime example of how mini golf progressed over the years.
-Canada’s largest mini golf features a 50 foot high “active” volcano, 3 ponds, a series of difficult obstacles at each hole. holes of golf make this course unique, where you get to choose one of two 18-hole courses to play.
+Clifton Hill’s Dinosaur Adventure Golf is a prime example of how mini golf evolved over the years.
+Canada’s largest mini golf features a 50 foot high “active” volcano, 3 ponds, a series of difficult obstacles at each hole.
+36 holes of golf make this course unique, where you get to choose one of two 18-hole courses to play.